Julio Acosta García: Early career

-Presidency
+Presidency (1920–1924)

-Acosta was a Progressive president and set about almost immediately to roll back the repressive anticlerical and dictatorial policies of Tinoco, making promises to reform electoral processes, reform border disputes and operate a government without the corruption or squandering the public trust.
+Acosta was a progressive president and set about almost immediately to roll back the repressive anticlerical and dictatorial policies of Tinoco, making promises to reform electoral processes, reform border disputes and operate a government without the corruption or squandering the public trust.
 He favored giving women the vote, established a pension program for veterans, proposed renegotiation of debts to stabilize the currency, and normalized the relationship of the state with Pope Benedict XV.
 During his administration, the Costa Rican Academy of Language, the Central Bank of Costa Rica, and an international cablegram service were established.
 Legislation was also introduced to protect minors, regulate gaming, reform insurance, create the Police Corps, establish pedagogical training, develop school inspection and teacher pension programs, and establish free and compulsory education for all children aged 8 to 15.
 Creating the Public Health Board, Acosta's administration also expanded the Medical Board to include regulations for homeopathy and osteopathy, as well as public assistance for the medical needs of the poor.

 Acosta requested membership in the League of Nations to improve the country's international diplomacy, which was granted on 20 January 1921.
 Regionally, he proposed a pact that would create the Federal Republic of Central America.
 Because of on-going disputes with Nicaragua and Panama, the members of the proposed union were to be Costa Rica, El Salvador, Guatemala and Honduras.
 Though the legislatures of the other three countries approved a federation, the Costa Rican congress rejected the proposal.

 In February 1921 the border dispute with Panama reemerged, when rumors of Panamanian expansion into the disputed territory caused Acosta to send an expeditionary force to evaluate what was going on.
 Panama's response to the entrance of troops into the disputed territory resulted in their request for protection from the United States.
 The celebrations for the centennial of Panama's liberation from Spain sparked nationalist feeling in Panama, and, fueled by the press, the border dispute quickly moved from a diplomatic conflict to a military one.
 The War of the Coto lasted from 21 February to 5 March 1921, with Costa Rica invading Panamanian territory in the Almirante and Bocas del Toro Districts and Panama's forces invading the Puntarenas Province of Costa Rica.
 The United States sent warships enroute and the League of Nations urged peaceful solutions.
 Diplomatic discussion followed, but delays on the Panamanian side forced the American arbiter to demand a withdrawal of Panama from the Coto Region on 23 August, ending the matter.